Deluxe Tour du Mont-Blanc Guided

 The Tour du Mont-Blanc is the most famous trail running route in the world, and for good reason.
 Wandering over mountain trails from France, to Italy, to Switzerland and back into France, the “TMB” footpath includes some of the most iconic mountain terrain anywhere.

-On our Deluxe TMB, we’ve taken our standard tour, and added a variety of special touches to make the journey extra special.
+On our Deluxe TMB, we’ve taken our Classic Tour, and added a variety of special touches to make the journey extra special.
 You’ll get private airport transfers, and nearly every tour cost is included, such as mountain lifts, food and non-alcoholic drinks, and overnights in the finest accommodations along the trail.

-We’ll kick off the trip with a day of running one of Chamonix’s famed high “balconies.”
+We’ll kick off the trip with a warm up day running on one of Chamonix’s famed high “balconies.”
 Then, we’ll take our time and run the TMB over the course of seven days.
 Our overnights will be in a selection of the highest grade, most comfortable hotels in and around the Mont Blanc massif, including Chamonix, France; Courmayeur, Italy; and La Fouly, Switzerland.

 Our route differs slightly from the standard Tour du Mont-Blanc and the famous ultra trail race of the same name.
 Where the race course takes less scenic routes, we diverge for better views and more enjoyable running.